 Trade with Auckland

 Hauraki Māori were well placed to supply Auckland’s settlers with food.
-Their canoes carried fish, vegetables and fruit to Auckland from the Firth of Thames and the Waihou River.
+Their canoes carried fish, vegetables and fruit from the Firth of Thames and the Waihou River.
 In the 1840s and 1850s they purchased schooners and cutters for trade, greater ease of travel, and mana.

 Tararū to Kauaeranga in 1849